duyhominhnguyen/LVM-Med/README.md

 ```bash
 python train_segmentation.py -c ./dataloader/yaml_data/buid_endtoend_R50.yml -test
 ```
-For end-to-end version using SAM's ViT, we will soon release a better version than reported results in the paper.
+For the end-to-end version using SAM's ViT, we will soon release a better version than the reported results in the paper.

 [//]: # (#### SAM's ViT version)